-Until recently, it was assumed by Jews and Muslims that the Dome of the Rock was built over the stone where the Ark of the Covenant sat in the Temple's Holy of Holies.
+Until recently it was assumed by Jews and Muslims that the Dome of the Rock was built over the stone where the Ark of the Covenant sat in the Temple's Holy of Holies.
 Today though, that assumption is debated.

-Some archeologists now believe the true site was actually 300 yards north of the Dome directly across from the Eastern Gate.
+Some archeologists now believe the true Temple site was 300 yards north of the Dome directly across from the Eastern Gate.
 The Jewish Mishnah said the High Priest standing in the Holy of Holies could look through the veil, out the doors, and see the East Gate.

-Whenever we go to the Temple Mount, I can't wait to get to the gazebo, northwest of the Dome of the Rock.
-Muslims call it "The Dome of the Tablets" or "Dome of the Spirits" - both fitting names for the site of the former Temple.
+When we go to the Temple Mount I can't wait to get to the gazebo, northwest of the Dome of the Rock.
+Muslims call it "The Dome of the Tablets" or "Dome of the Spirits" - both fitting names for the site of the former Sacred of Sacreds.
 And under the cupola is a slab of bedrock.

-For me, and for some biblical archaeologists, this is the actual location of the Temple's Holy of Holies.
+For me, and a number of archaeologists, this is the actual location of the Temple's Holy of Holies.

-And if enough Jews reach a similar conclusion, this could figure mightily into future negotiations.
+And if enough Jews reach a similar conclusion this could figure mightily into future negotiations.
 This new site puts the muslim shrine in the Temple's outer court.

-And notice in Revelation 11, the angel tells John to measure the Temple - all but the "outer court" - why?
+And notice in Revelation 11 the angel tells John to measure the Temple - all but the "outer court" - why?
 It'll be "given to the Gentiles."
-Perhaps the rider on the white horse - the world leader who brokers a false peace by striking a deal allowing for both a Jewish Temple and a muslim mosque side-by-side?
-Supposedly, ushering in an age of peaceful tolerance.
+Perhaps the rider on the white horse - the deceptive world leader who brokers a false peace - may strike a deal allowing for both a Jewish Temple and an Islamic mosque side-by-side?

+He'll seem to usher in an age of peaceful tolerance.

-Verse 1 sets the stage.
+Well, verse 1 sets the stage.
 Verse 2 sets the time...
 Of these Gentiles in verse 1, we're told, "And they will tread the holy city underfoot for 42 months."

 Here is the first mention in Revelation of a timetable.
 And it harkens back to a famous biblical time frame.
 Daniel 9 appoints 70 weeks of 7 years, or 490 years, for the fulfillment of God's promises to Israel.
 It's an amazing prophecy.
-It predicted the day Jesus rode His donkey down the Mount of Olives and presented Himself as Israel's Messiah - 500 years in advance.
+And it's fitting to mention Daniel 9 today, on Palm Sunday, since this was that day when Jesus rode His donkey down the Mount of Olives to present Himself as Israel's Messiah.
+Daniel 9 predicted the first Palm Sunday 500 years before it occurred.